 \subsubsection{Teacher and Student Models Selection}

-To evaluate our defence, we apply the misclassification attacks to two popular transfer learning tasks: (1) Face Recognition (recognizing 83 public persons in a dataset called PubFig~\cite{Pinto11}), and (2) Traffic Sign Recognition (recognizing 43 traffic signs in a dataset called GTSRB~\cite{Stallkamp11}).
+To evaluate our defence, we apply the misclassification attacks to two popular transfer learning tasks: (1) Face Recognition (recognising 83 public persons in a dataset called PubFig~\cite{Pinto11}), and (2) Traffic Sign Recognition (recognising 43 traffic signs in a dataset called GTSRB~\cite{Stallkamp11}).

 \textit{Face Recognition:} The task is to classify human faces.
 It is a common task used to evaluate both attacks and defences.
 The Teacher model is a popular and public pre-trained model, called VGG-Face~\cite{Parkhi15} which is well trained by 2.6M faces with an accuracy of over 90\%.
-The Student model will be trained to classify 83 persons chosen from PubFig dataset~\cite{kumar09} with only 7470 images.
+The Student model will be trained to classify 83 persons chosen from the PubFig dataset~\cite{kumar09} with only 7470 images.

 \textit{Traffic Sign Recognition:} This task is to classify different traffic signs for an auto-driving system.
 The Teacher model is a normal VGG16 model~\cite{Simonyan14} trained via the ImageNet dataset with 14 million images.
 The top-5 test accuracy of this pre-trained model is about 90.1\%.
 The training data for our Student model comes from the GTSRB dataset~\cite{Stallkamp12} which includes 39209 images of 43 traffic signs.
 As mentioned in Section~\ref{sec:background}, transfer learning is commonly used with benefits when developing a Student model with relatively small-scale training data.
 To simulate this scenario, both Teacher models used in our experiments are popular pre-trained models derived from a large amount of data, while both Student models are using the much smaller-scale training datasets comparing the Teacher models.